40-Year Mortgage: What You Need to Know

 With a typical 40-year mortgage, it’s clear what the advantage is because there’s only one: a lower monthly payment.
 A lower monthly payment may make buying a home possible for some borrowers, so it’s tempting to look at a 40-year mortgage despite the drawbacks.

-The lone pro, as well as the risks and drawbacks of a 40-year mortgage, can be summarized as follows:
+The following table shows the lone pro, as well as the risks and drawbacks of a 40-year mortgage:

-Hard to find a lender who offers this loan type
+• Harder to find lenders who offer this loan type

 Qualifying for a 40-Year Mortgage

-Qualifying for a 40-year mortgage is similar to qualifying for other types of mortgages.
+Qualifying for a 40-year mortgage typically requires meeting stricter standards than other types of mortgages.
 In addition to the loan type and interest rate the lender can offer you, other mortgage qualification factors may include:

-• Credit score.
-There is no minimum score required specifically for 40-year mortgages but generally, the better the score, the better your rate.
+• Credit score: There is no government-mandated minimum score for a 40-year mortgage, but generally, the better the score, the better your rate.

-• Debt-to-income ratio.
-How much debt you have affects how large a mortgage you can take on.
-Higher debt equals less borrowing power.
+• Debt-to-income ratio: The amount of debt you have affects how large a mortgage you can take on — higher debt equals less borrowing power.

 Recommended: How to Get a Home Loan

 When you look at the costs on a 40-year mortgage, it becomes very clear what the tradeoff is.
-Here is an example using interest rates available in August 2024.
+Here is an example using the interest rates in March 2026.
 Note that the 40-year example has a rate that adjusts every five years, so the total interest paid is an estimate.

-The monthly payment on a 40-year mortgage is only about $200 less for a $450,000 mortgage.
-All told, you would save nearly $300,000 by choosing a mortgage term of 30 years vs. a 40-year mortgage.
-Borrowers who opt for the lowest payment with an idea that they would pay off the mortgage early would be wise to make sure they understand whether there are prepayment penalties before signing on the loan.
+The monthly payment on a 40-year mortgage is only about $145 less for a $450,000 mortgage.
+All told, you would save around $255,000 by choosing a mortgage term of 30 years vs. a 40-year mortgage.
+Borrowers who opt for the lowest payment, thinking they will pay off the mortgage early, would be wise to make sure they understand whether there are prepayment penalties before signing on the loan.

 Long Repayment Period

-A 40-year mortgage loan will take much longer to pay off.
-And because you’re paying a greater percentage of interest in the beginning of your loan, it will be hard to pay down the principal for quite some time.
+To pay off a 40-year mortgage loan will take much longer than standard terms.
+And because you’re paying a greater percentage of interest in the beginning of your loan, it will be hard to pay down the principal early on.

-When you look at a mortgage calculator, you may be quite shocked at how much more interest you’ll pay on a 40-year mortgage when compared to a 30-year mortgage, as illustrated previously.
+When you look at a mortgage calculator, you may find it shocking how much more interest you’ll pay on a 40-year mortgage in comparison to a 30-year mortgage.

 When a 40-Year Mortgage Makes Sense